-While thinking about end-of-life can be difficult, I have the opportunity to think about death every day.
+While thinking about Aging and End of Life can be difficult, I have the opportunity to think about death every day.
 It has helped me to live a more meaningful life, and given me a greater sense of purpose, gratitude, and perspective.

 Our legacy is who we are, every day, through all kinds of contributions and expressions of our values, as well as relationships and connections.
 Administratively, legacy is advance care plans that can help ensure our values are realized.
-This includes Wills, medical directives, substitute decision makers, personal care, end-of-life and post death preferences.
+This includes Wills, medical directives, substitute decision makers, personal care, Aging & End of Life and post-death preferences.
 By thinking about legacy holistically, we can develop daily perspective and focus on priorities that make ourselves whole.

 Legacy can be a number of things, and it’s never too early to start thinking about it.
-To me, legacy is a person’s story — things big and small, and sometimes simple or complex.
-We are not only one memory, act or possession.
+To me, legacy is a person’s story — things big and small, simple or complex.
+We are not only one memory, act, or possession.
 We are beings to be remembered in all of our humanity.
-Whether it’s a special recipe, a family ritual, love of dogs or trees, or passion for restoring old motorcycles, each story is unique.
+Whether it’s a special recipe, a family ritual, our love of dogs or trees, or our passion for restoring old motorcycles, each story is unique.

 What is a common among most people is that each of us wants to be remembered, to know our lives mattered, and to ensure the things we love most will be cared for after we are gone from this world.